Infineon/getstarted-optiga-trust-m/xmc4800_evaluation_kit/README.md

 The guidance on how to compile and debug the setup you can find [here](step-by-step-guide.md)

-## Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Creative Commons License - see the [LICENSE](../LICENSE) file for details